-I asked Claude to describe a photo of my whiteboard covered in architectural diagrams.
-It not only read the diagrams - it identified a race condition I'd missed.
+I asked an AI to describe a photo of my whiteboard covered in architectural diagrams.
+It not only read the diagrams — it identified a race condition I'd missed.

-I asked GPT to watch a video of my React app and suggest improvements.
+I asked another to watch a video of my React app and suggest improvements.
 It caught three UX issues and two performance problems from a 30-second clip.

-I asked Gemini to listen to a product meeting recording and extract action items.
+I asked a third to listen to a product meeting recording and extract action items.
 It nailed context that pure transcription would have missed.

 This is the multimodal moment.
 AI that sees, hears, and reads simultaneously — not as separate features, but as integrated understanding.